A Review of Evolutionary Multi-objective Clustering Approaches: A Literature Review of Evolutionary Multi-objective Clustering Algorithms

 \subsubsection{EMOC for Subspace Clustering}

-Another line of studies considers the Subspace Clustering, that is an extension of traditional clustering that seeks to find clusters in different subspaces within a dataset.
-Zhu et al.~\cite{Zhu2012} introduced the MOSSC - Multi-Objective evolutionary algorithm-based Soft Subspace Clustering, that optimize the $SSBX$ and $J_{wm}$ in the NSGA-II, considering a center and weight encoding to avoid trapping in local minima and thus obtain more stable clustering results.
+Another line of studies considers Subspace Clustering, an extension of traditional clustering that seeks to find clusters in different subspaces within a dataset.
+Zhu et al.~\cite{Zhu2012} introduced the MOSSC - Multi-Objective evolutionary algorithm-based Soft Subspace Clustering, which optimizes the $SSBX$ and $J_{wm}$ in the NSGA-II.
+This approach uses a center-based encoding with weights to avoid trapping in local minima, aiming to obtain more stable clustering results.
 Xia et al.~\cite{xia2013novel} presented the MOEASSC - Multi-Objective Evolutionary Approach-based Soft Subspace Clustering, which also uses a mixed encoding (center and weight-based).
 MOEASSC differs from the MOSSC in terms of the pair of objectives ($J_{wm}$ and $J_{Add}$), and the use of a local search operator based on the KM.
-Zhou and Zhu \cite{zhou2018kernel} introduced the MOKCW - Multi-Objective Kernel Clustering algorithm with automatic attribute Weighting that extends MOSSC and MOEASSC.
-MOKCW uses the MOSSC objective functions adapted to consider kernel distance.
-They also improved the final selection method of the MOEASSC by applying a clustering ensemble method (MCLA and HBGF) associated with the PSVIndex.
+Zhou and Zhu \cite{zhou2018kernel} introduced the MOKCW - Multi-Objective Kernel Clustering algorithm with automatic attribute Weighting.
+In general, MOKCW extends MOSSC and MOEASSC by considering kernel clustering.
+For example, MOKCW used the MOSSC objective functions adapted to consider kernel distance.
+The authors also improved the final selection method of the MOEASSC by applying a clustering ensemble method (MCLA and HBGF) associated with the PSVIndex.